sailoog/openplotter-documentation/en/autopilot.md

-# Sending data to autopilot
+# Sending data to an autopilot